ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/subscription-stats.markdown

      Number of [included](../../../../client-api/data-subscriptions/creation/examples#create-subscription-with-include-statement)
      documents, counters, and time series
 * **Sending Documents**
-  The time it took the server to send he documents in this batch.
+  The time it took the server to send the documents in this batch.
 * **Waiting for ACK**
   The time it took the client to acknowledge this batch.